adamdecaf/travisci_exporter/README.md

 ### Configuration

-travisci_exporter reads a YAML config file like the following:
+travisci_exporter reads a YAML config file like the following, but you'll need to [download an API token](https://travis-ci.com/account/preferences).

 ```yaml
 organizations: